anoma/nspec/docs/arch/node/engines/local_key_value_storage_messages.juvix.md

 ### `ValueChangedKVStore`

 Notification that a value has changed.
-(Note: this seems unused)

 <!-- --8<-- [start:ValueChangedKVStore] -->
 ```juvix